 There is currently no unified standard for content-based ratings across mobile platforms.

-Since its creation in 1994, the industry-backed ESRB has rated over 21,000 console and PC games released in the United States.
-In April, the group introduced an automated system to aid in rating the high number of digitally distributed console
+in 1994, the industry-backed ESRB has rated over 21,000 console and PC games released in the United States.
+In April, the group introduced an automated system to aid in rating the high number of digitally distributed console games.

 In a press release, CTIA stated:

 The CTIA Mobile Application Rating System with ESRB will utilize the well-known and

 trusted age rating icons that ESRB assigns to computer and video games to provide parents and consumers reliable information about the age-appropriateness of applications.
 Today's announcement is an extension of CTIA's 2010 Guidelines for Application

 When developers submit their applications to a participating storefront they will be able to complete a detailed yet quick multiple choice questionnaire that is designed to assess an

 application's content and context with respect to its age-appropriateness.
 This includes violence or sexual content, language, substances, etc., as well as other elements such as a minimum age requirement, the exchange of user-generated content, the

 sharing of a user's location with other users of the application and the sharing of user-provided personal information with third parties.